Docs

 Alarms have the following attributes:

-The initial priority is determined by the event trigger definition, but it can be changed later on.
-The status can be changed by using one of the buttons or by clicking the status and using the dropdown.
+The initial priority is determined by the event trigger definition, but it can be changed later on using the priority dropdown.
+The status can be changed by using one of the buttons or from the context menu.
+A shortcut is available to create a suppression for the alarm from this same menu.

 The events section shows a summary of the events that occurred during the lifetime of the alarm.
-You can navigate to the events overview to see all the individual events.
+You can navigate to the initial event, or the events overview to see all the individual events.

 At the bottom of the details page, you can find an activity log.
 Here you see all the changes (change status, update description, etcetera) that were made to the alarm including the person who made the change.